nus-cs2103-AY2122S1/ip/docs/README.md

 Losing track?
 Find a specific task using some keywords with the help of MBBPH!

-Simply enter the commond in the following format:
+Simply enter the command in the following format:
 - ```find keywords```

 **You can key in multiple keywords!
-However, remember to seperate them with `space`.**
+However, remember to separate them with `space`.**

 Example:
 ```java